csula/cs3220-summer-2017/README.md

 # Intro

 Welcome to intro to web programming summer session!
-In this class, we will learn how to build web application together from the front end to back end and putting everything together at the end!
+In this class, we will learn how to build web application together from the front-end to back-end and putting everything together at the end!

-Specifically, we will start the class by learning front end (HTML, CSS and JavaScript).
+In first half of class, we will start the class by learning front end (HTML, CSS and JavaScript).
 Labs and homework in this first quarter of the class will be focusing on building the user interface and its behavior.

 In second half of the class, we will be building the back-end in Java to support up the data storage and processing.

 In back-end session, we will start by learning Java Servlet and JSP.
+Why?
-A lot of existing companies, which has Java back-end, may still have these legacy applications implemented in this manner.
-This is why we start by learning Servlet and JSP.
-Then, we will learn how to refactor such application to more modern approach such as implementing a RESTful service.
+A lot of existing companies, if having Java back-end, may still have these legacy applications implemented in this manner.
+We could start by learning Servlet and JSP.
+Then, we will learn how to refactor from legacy to modern approach such as implementing a RESTful service.

-Moreover, we will also be learning some server to server communication by having your server communicating to my worker simulation server through common RESTful service calls.
+Moreover, we will also be learning micro-services architecture by having students' servers communicating to the worker simulation server through RESTful service calls.

 In the end, we should have a runnable application for you to show as portfolio!